This information will help you prepare for your rigid bronchoscopy procedure at Memorial Sloan Kettering Cancer Center (MSK).

 - If you take insulin or other medications for diabetes, you may need to change the dose.
-Ask the doctor who prescribes this medicine for you what you should do the day before and the morning of your procedure.
+Ask the doctor who prescribes this medication for you what you should do the day before and the morning of your procedure.

 Arrange for someone to take you home

 You must have someone 18 years or older take you home after your procedure.
 Please call one of the agencies below if you do not have someone who can do this.
 They will help find someone to take you home.

 In New York:

 Note the time of your appointment

 A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
 He or she will tell you what time you should arrive at the hospital for your procedure.
 If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
 If you do not receive a call by 7:00 pm, please call (212) 639-5014.

 If you need to cancel your procedure for any reason please call the doctor who scheduled it for you.